|

 The Nova Scotia Art Gallery Halifax

-Thursdays from 5 to 9 p.m. the galleries are free to visit.
-Their collection of over 17,000 works with both permanent pieces and rotating offerings.
+On Thursdays, from 5 p.m to 9 p.m, the galleries are free to visit.
+They have a collection of over 17,000 works with both permanent pieces and rotating offerings.

 |